Other Tools

 Operating in a networked environment:

-• Solution: keep the vault on the local hard drive and use Syncthing to sync files across devices & network.
+• Solution: Keep the vault on the local hard drive and use a syncing app, like Syncthing to sync files across devices & network.

 How to link to other files: